utnet-org/utility-readonly/tools/cold-store/README.md

 That will give you sort of archival storage of max 500'0000 blocks.

 #### Produce blocks
-Start localnet node as usual `neard run`.
+Start localnet node as usual `uncd run`.
 Run node WITHOUT `--archive` parameter.
 In archive mode node will not save `TrieChanges` and they are needed to copy blocks to cold.